AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/notes/forgotten_test.rst

 The forgotten test
 ==================

 Intentionally, one test is :ref:`“forgotten” <forgotten_test>` for the first demo.
-It is needed for the second one; as explained in :ref:`test_hotfix`.
+However it is needed and “hot-fixed” for :ref:`the second one <test_hotfix>`.
 |BR|
 Surely this is not typical in one documentation-release.

-Some *tricks* are used to show this in one go.
+Therefor some *tricks* are used to show this in one go.
 Those tricks are documented here.

-This is done by adding some ‘tags’ to the various requirements, and filtering on those tags to show only the intend ones.
-For normal use, you can ignore those tags.
+By adding some ‘tags’ to the various requirements one can filter on those when generating an overview.
+And only show the intend ones.
+This can be useful by-example to labels ‘needs’ for a specific release or product-variant.
+Here, used a bit more extensive.

 Particulars
 -----------

-As typical, each product has it “own” tag: ``demo1`` or ``demo2``.
-Such a tag can be added to each need, and be used to filter when generating overviews.
+As typical each product has it “own” tag: ``demo1`` or ``demo2``.
 As we have some tests that should be selected on one page, but not on another we use an extra tag: ``general``.
 |BR|
 Most test-cases are labeled with ``general``, as are the generic requirements.
 Whereas the “forgotten” test :need:`CALC2_TEST_DIV_1` is labeled ``demo2``